tom171296/BlogNet/_posts/2023/2023-11-14-WhatsNewInCSharp12.md

 ---
-title: What's new in C# 12, a developer's perspective
+title: What's new in C# 12, a developer perspective
 header:
     teaser:
 excerpt: Get a glimpse of the new language features in C# 12